Quality Control in the Sewing Section

 If you read this article with full concentration, then you can easily answer the following questions-

-1. How to Inspection Sewing Section in Garments
+- How to Inspect the Sewing Section in Garments

-2. How to Inspection Sewing Section in Garments
+- How to Inspect the Sewing Section in Garments